Updated 10 April 2025

 Confirm end of sit arrangements

-Find out what’s expected of you at the end of the sit.
-Discuss what time the owner expects to arrive home from their trip and whether they would like you to still be there when they get back.
-It’s always a good thing to leave the house as clean and tidy as you found it.
-And it’s also a nice gesture to replace any food or house items (like laundry detergent) you may have used during your stay, or why not offer to pick up a few groceries for the owner's arrival?
+It’s always a good thing to leave the house as clean and tidy as you found it, and it’s also a nice gesture to replace any food or house items (like laundry detergent) you may have used during your stay.
+Or why not go the extra mile and offer to pick up a few groceries for the owner's arrival?

 During the sit: House sitter checklist, mid-sit